awsdocs/aws-transfer-user-guide/doc_source/API_CreateUser.md

 The following data is returned in JSON format by the service\.

  ** [ServerId](#API_CreateUser_ResponseSyntax) **   <a name="TransferFamily-CreateUser-response-ServerId"></a>
-The ID of the server that the user is attached to\.
+The identifier of the server that the user is attached to\.
 Type: String
 Length Constraints: Fixed length of 19\.
 Pattern: `^s-([0-9a-f]{17})$`